aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

     };
   ],
   authenticationProviders: {
+    amazon: {
-    amazon: 'amzn1.application.12312k3j234j13rjiwuenf',
+      appId: 'amzn1.application.12312k3j234j13rjiwuenf',
-    facebook: '1234567890123',
-    google: '12345678012.apps.googleusercontent.com',
-    apple: 'com.yourappleapp.auth',
-    twitter: 'my-twitter-id;my-twitter-secret',
     },
+    facebook: {
+      appId: '1234567890123',
+    },
+    google: {
+      clientId: '12345678012.apps.googleusercontent.com',
+    }
+    apple: {
+      servicesId: 'com.myappleapp.auth',
+    },
+    twitter: {
+      consumerKey: 'my-twitter-id',
+      consumerSecret: 'my-twitter-secret',
+    },
+  },
 });
 ```

-If you want to associate more than one provider of the same type with the identity pool, you can do so using User
+To associate more than one provider of the same type with the identity pool, use User
 Pools, OpenIdConnect, or SAML.
-You can't attach more than one provider per external service to the identity pool.
+Only one provider per external service can be attached directly to the identity pool.

 #### OpenId Connect and Saml